milianoo/dashx/README.md

 Iteration 2
 ===========

-1. make dashboard dynamic to load using config file
+1. add widgets on-the-fly from the UI
-2. load widget data from api
+2. configure widget data source and display info
-3. load widget UI from template
+3. configure OAuth for widgets if needed
-4. setup config file for each widget
+4. setup config/template for each widget
 5. enhance UI of widget

 iteration 3
 ===========